margarida-juniper/openshift-ansible/README.md

 # OpenShift Ansible for Berlin Tech Fest

-MC> We used Branch 3.7-contrail for Berlin Tech Fest demo.
+MC> We used branch release-3.7-contrail for Berlin Tech Fest demo.
 You need to replace the contrail-installer file,

 openshift-ansible/contrail_master/templates/contrail-installer-5.j2